My name is Taif Jany, and I created We the Habibis to share my passion for cooking delicious meals at home and bring people together through food.

 Oh what? you said “habibi” is for men only?
 Not here it isn’t!
 I use “Habibi” to describe both ladies and gents.
 Technically the female alternative is “habibti”, but and I’m only allowed to use that for my girlfriend.
 Sorry ladies!

-I have created We the Habibis not only because I wanted to share my passion for food with you, but also because I believe in bridging cultures and building community through food.
+I have created We the Habibis not only because I wanted to share my passion cooking, but also because I believe that food can bring people from all backgrounds together.

 So, do you want to be a Habibi?
 Yes?!
 Dope, let me show you how: